burst-apps-team/burst-wiki/getting-started.md

 If you have more advanced computer skills and prefer software that is not Windows based, packages for other popular operating systems have been developed.

-You can find the software that you need here: and helpful step by step instructions guides in the Burst Software section on the main page.
+You can find the software that you need here:

 [Software on Burst-Coin.org](https://www.burst-coin.org/download-wallet/)